AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Note that this extra complexity is driven from the desire to support natively Ada constructs (aggregates, partial copies, etc) and improve compatibility between classes and tagged types.
-Users can leverage default implementation if such level of control is unecessary.
-Some language extension may also allow to forbid aggregates and partial update on specific types (although this introduces complexities in generics that now need to specify wether these restricted types are allowed or not).
+Users can leverage default implementation if such level of control is unnecessary.
+Some language extensions may also allow to forbid aggregates and partial update on specific types (although this introduces complexities in generics that now need to specify whether these restricted types are allowed or not).

 Also keep in mind that Ada Flare aggregates also need to account for types that have both public and private components.

-This RFC is about tagged record (and class records even if not explicitely mentionned).
+This RFC is about tagged records (and class records even if not explicitly mentioned).
 Simple records should also be studied when constructors are made available to them.

 The additional capabilities need to be optimized as much as possible by the compiler.
-In particular - even if it's not a language mandate - the compiler should replace calls to Clone by binary copies and remove calls to Adjust when it knows there's no chance of calling an overriden subprogram.
+In particular - even if it's not a language mandate - the compiler should replace calls to Clone by binary copies and remove calls to Adjust when it knows there's no chance of calling an overridden subprogram.

 'Clone
 ------